The study of human eye malformations: a zebrafish model

 Permanent junctional reciprocating tachycardia (PJRT) is a rare form of abnormal heart rhythm most commonly identified in infants and children.
 Medical therapy and catheter ablation can correct the abnormal rhythm and prevent complications, including heart failure and death.
 However, there is limited information for physicians regarding the natural history of this condition and the best options for management.
 This research seeks to define the course of PJRT in children and to determine optimal treatment approaches.
 Because PJRT is a rare condition and many centres have only a few patients per year, we intend to include cases from multiple pediatric centres.
 Our study is designed to build on multicentre relationships and data collection tools established for a previous study.

-We are in the process of assembling the largest series of this condition ever.
+Results - We are in the process of assembling the largest series of this condition ever.
 We hope to learn which patients need invasive treatment and which patients outgrow this condition.

 Effect of NSD1 mutations on the DNA methylome in patients with Sotos Syndrome